infamedavid/PureRainSmooth/README.md

 5. **Clamp**  `|Δ| ≤ maxDisp`
 6. **Iterate**  Fixed **Iterations** per click, or endless timer in **Burst** mode.

-> **Note:** Exponential growth from early prototypes has been removed; droplets now rely purely on curvature‑log gain—consistent with the original paper.

 ---

 ## Parameters